NightmareXIV/Splatoon/README.md

   </tr>
   <tr>
     <td>destroy</td>
     <td>Comma-separated namespaces that will be destroyed.
 All elements that were added under namespace you specified will be destroyed at once.
-Destruction is always processed before addition of new layouts/elements, so if you want to clear your namespace from possible remainings from previous additions, just pass it's name in `destroy` parameter as well.</td>
+Destruction is always processed before addition of new layouts/elements, so if you want to clear your namespace from possible remainings from previous additions, just pass it's name in <code>destroy</code> parameter as well.</td>
   </tr>
   <tr>
     <td>raw</td>
     <td>By default you have to pass layouts/elements in encoded format.
 However that makes it difficult to edit from outside of Splatoon.
-Should you require this possibility - hold ALT while copying layout/element from Splatoon to obtain it in raw JSON format to which you can easily make changes and then pass it to `raw` parameter in your query.
+Should you require this possibility - hold ALT while copying layout/element from Splatoon to obtain it in raw JSON format to which you can easily make changes and then pass it to <code>raw</code> parameter in your query.
 Don't forget to urlencode it. <b>Only one raw layout/element can be passed in a single query</b>, but you can freely pass encoded and raw at the same time.</td>
   </tr>
 </table>